core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 layer frame sizes of only a few hundred bytes, bit rates in the magnitude of kilobits per second, and latencies of several seconds {{-constr-nodes}}.

-To prevent TCP and HTTPS resource requirements, constrained IoT devices could use DNS over DTLS {{-dodtls}}.
+In order not to be burdened by the resource requirements of TCP and HTTPS, constrained IoT devices could use DNS over DTLS {{-dodtls}}.
 In contrast to DNS over DTLS, DoC utilizes CoAP features to mitigate drawbacks of datagram-based communication.
 These features include: block-wise transfer, which solves the Path MTU problem of DNS over DTLS (see {{-dodtls}}, section 5); CoAP